NAMI SC Board of Directors

 Michelle Ready, RN

-In addition to her work with NAMI, Michelle is on the Anderson-Oconee-Pickens Mental Health Center Board.
+In addition to her work with NAMI, Michelle is Secretary of the Anderson-Oconee-Pickens Mental Health Center Board.
 She has served on the Citizen’s Advisory Board at Patrick B. Harris Psychiatric Hospital.
-Michelle has a daughter and a son.
+Michelle has a husband, a daughter, a son, and a daughter-in-law.
 Her hobbies include cake decorating, scrapbooking, card making, and organizing the homes of friends.

 Jane B. Simpson, 'Janie'